ashishkarnad/sandbox/core/README.md

 }
 ```

-Adding a mutator here tells Sensu to pass only the `output` from the event to Graphite.
+This tells Sensu to reduce event data to only the `output` and forward it a TCP socket.

 Now restart the Sensu server and API: